How to Say It: Lor-doe-sis

 Copyright © Nucleus Medical Media, Inc.

-The exact cause of hyperlordosis is often unknown.
+The exact cause is not known.

-There are no current guidelines to prevent hyperlordosis.
+There are no known guidelines to prevent this health problem.

 North American Spine Society

 Ortho Info—American Academy

 Canadian Orthopaedic Association